 Since I am in the field alone, I need a way to communicate with my family.
 My regular search areas are up to 60 miles from the nearest cell phone tower and there are many areas I visit that still have no service.
 In early years, I found myself in areas far away from my car, and I realized that no one would ever know that I went this direction or hiked this far.
 It was a bit unnerving.
 I really felt isolated, cut off and alone.
-I didn’t like that, so I purchased a hand held messaging unit called Spot from “Find Me Spot”, and subscribed to their service for about $100 a year.
+I didn’t like that, so I purchased a hand held messaging unit called Spot from “Find Me Spot”, and subscribed to their service.

 SPOT provides me with global satellite access 24/7, rain or shine.
 This is not a satellite phone, but with it I can send three pre-written messages to the email addresses of each member of my family.
 Each message includes a link to Google Maps, which shows exactly where I am standing at the time I send the message, with coordinates.